 So to avoid this, we use super lean ground beef and broil the meatballs to melt the fat from them prior to slow cooking them.
 There will still be some fat rendered in the slow cooker but not as much.
 It’s easy to spoon it all out after all is said and done.

 Grease a baking sheet and line them up which some space in between each meatball.
 I have a pretty big baking sheet so all 40 meatballs fit in one.
 You might need to use two if yours are a little on the small side.
-Broil them at 500 degrees F on the top rack until browned and the fat has melted through, about 8 minutes.
-Let them sit a while to harden up before transferring to a slow cooker.
+Broil them at 500°F on the top rack until browned and the fat has melted through.
+This should take about 8 minutes.
+Let them sit a while to harden up before transferring them to a slow cooker.

 I tweaked mine a little by adding some seasonings to the jarred marinara sauce before adding it in.
 I’m not a big fan of the tartness you get straight from the jar so I’ve added a quick recipe for a mildly sweetened, balanced, and slightly beefy marinara sauce in the recipe notes.
 Season the sauce till you get it the way you like.

-Then we cook on high for 4 hours or low for 8 hours.
+You can cook on high for 4 hours or low for 8 hours.
 The meatballs stayed intact throughout so the broiling step was well worth the 10 minutes or less it took!
-If the sauce comes out a little too thick for your liking, just add some beef broth to thin it out once it’s all cooked.
+If the sauce comes out a little too thick for your liking, just add some beef broth to thin it out until it reaches the consistency you like.

 Now it’s time to eat!
 Put it in a hoagie/sub/demi-baguette/Italian bread and some slices of provolone cheese.
 Broil a little to melt the cheese for a hearty meatball sub.
-Or try it with some cooked pasta.
+Or try it with your favorite kind of pasta.
 I’ve included a couple of pics with some pasta for a visual idea.
-I didn’t have any bread handy or there would be a pic of that too!
+There’s also a really great video to see all four ways you can serve the meatballs.